petesharum/intro-to-react/exercises/06-render-a-menu-item/INSTRUCTIONS.md

 # Exercise 6: Render a menu item

-Components hide the details of their logic, styling, and markup, while allowing customization via props.
-This allows them to simplify repeated patterns in UI with slightly different data.
-In this exercise, we will simplify the repeated menu item markup by creating a `MenuItem` component.
+Right now our menu items are hard coded.
+This is not very scalable, nor maintainable.
+Let's fix this by first creating a `MenuItem` component.

 - [`src/menu-items.exercise.jsx`](./src/menu-items.exercise.jsx)
 - [`src/menu.exercise.jsx`](./src/menu.exercise.jsx)